Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 # Introduction

 RepRapFirmware (as at version 3.4) for Duet 3 with CAN-connected tool or expansion boards currently has the following limitations when tool boards or expansion boards are used.

+For the current maximum number of CAN connected devices etc, please see the [RepRapFirmware configuration limits](/User_manual/RepRapFirmware/RepRapFirmware_overview#firmware-configuration-limits)

 # Permanent limitations